syangav/Fast-Planner/README.md

  # set(ENABLE_CUDA true)
  ```
 However, we STRONGLY recommend the GPU version, because it generates depth images more like a real depth camera.
 To enable the GPU depth rendering, set ENABLE_CUDA to true, and also remember to change the 'arch' and 'code' flags according to your graphics card devices.
-You can check the right code [here](https://github.com/tpruvot/ccminer/wiki/Compatibility).
+Both set to 75 work at least for GTX 1650.

 ```
     set(CUDA_NVCC_FLAGS
-      -gencode arch=compute_61,code=sm_61;
+      -gencode arch=compute_75,code=sm_75;
     )
 ```

-For installation of CUDA, please go to [CUDA ToolKit](https://developer.nvidia.com/cuda-toolkit)
+If ENABLE_CUDA = true, depth_topic = /pcl_render_node/depth = /sdf_map/depth --> image (640, 480) with depth is used, singal channel
+In file pcl_render_node.cpp, function render_currentpose is called periodically (always). pub_depth publish depth_topic, pub_color publish the same depth image in rainbow color for visualization.
+Depending on the received pose type (pose/odom), SDFMap::depthPoseCallback or SDFMap::depthOdomCallback is called with pose & depth image.
+The md_.depth_image_ is updated accordingly.
+In SDFMap::updateOccupancyCallback, projectDepthImage & raycastProcess, the md_.occupancy_buffer_ is updated by md_.depth_image_.
+In SDFMap::updateESDFCallback, updateESDF3d is called.

+If ENABLE_CUDA = false, cloud_topic / /pcl_render_node/cloud = /sdf_map/cloud --> point cloud with 180 degrees heading is used
+In file pointcloud_render_node.cpp, function renderSensedPoints is called periodically.
+If the current odom point to the nearest obstacle is within horizon (using kdtree), then a pointcloud message will be published with information from 180 degrees heading forwards. sdf_map.cpp will receive this local point cloud in SDFMap::cloudCallback and store the data in md_.occupancy_buffer_inflate_ for later usage.

+In either cases, the function SDFMap::visCallback is called periodically to visualize two things in rviz: local point cloud publishMap and local point cloud inflated publishMapInflate(false).

 ## 3. Run the Simulation